GrayKS3248/condynsate/README.md

 jupyter notebook
 ```

 A browser window should open with the Jupyter Notebook interface.
-You can now navigate to and open any of the notebooks (with extension `.ipynb`) used for in-class examples or for design projects.
+You can now navigate to and open any of the notebooks (with extension `.ipynb`) used for examples, tutorials, or design projects.

 **We strongly recommend you duplicate and work with a copy of any given notebook rather than working with the original.** Feel free to ignore this suggestion if you are a `git` expert.